ramblingsofadev/docs/framework-comparisons.md

 <h2 id="preface">Preface</h2>

 Before we get into comparing Aphiria against other frameworks, remember that each framework is just a tool.
 Some tools are better suited to some problems than others.
 This sort of comparison is inherently subjective, although we will do our best to keep things objective.
-If you feel we've misconstrued or missed anything, please feel free to submit an issue or pull request to the documentation to fix it.
+If you feel we've misconstrued or missed anything, please feel free to submit an issue or pull request to the documentation to improve it.

 <h2 id="general">General</h2>